PhilipQuirke/SkyCombAnalystHelp/Errors.md

 For example, a drone sitting on the ground at sea level in New Zealand reported its altitude as 20 meters BELOW sea level!

-Drones do <u>not</u> have a way to correct for this.
+Drones do **not** have a way to correct for this.

-If the operator uses the recommended flight protocols, SkyComb Analyst <u>has</u> can automatically correct this "systemic" error using Lidar ground elevation data.
+If the operator uses the recommended flight protocols, SkyComb Analyst **can** automatically correct this "systemic" error using Lidar ground elevation data.
 This correction is accurate to within +/- 0.2m at the drone flight "start" and "end" points, but during the flight, as the drone is inherently an unstable flight platform, the height is much less accurately known.